MarcvdSluys/Meteoserver/README.md

 # Meteoserver #

 A Python module to obtain and read Dutch weather data from Meteoserver.nl.
-The code is being developped by [Marc van der Sluys](http://han.vandersluys.nl/en/) of the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.
+The code is being developped by [Marc van der Sluys](http://han.vandersluys.nl/en/) of the department of Astrophysics at the Radboud University Nijmegen, the Netherlands and the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.

 ## Installation ##